Mathiasn21/Data_Object_Instantiation_project/DOI_framwork/docs/getting_started/gettingstarted01.md

 # Scenarios

-## Collecting from a single resource:
+## Collecting from a single dataSource:

 ### Data used:
 Data used for this page.